 A society where people wear masks to survive, to perform, and to achieve.
 But when the mask becomes a burden, the cost is losing oneself.
 Told through the lens of animation, this story stood out for its universal message and creative potential.

-Jane Ifunanya Diokpo, “Crash and Deliver” Burnaby, BC, 23 years old
+Jane Ifunanya Diokpo, “Crash and Deliver”

 A burned-out motivational speaker accidentally becomes the leader of a movement he never intended to start, colliding with two gig workers whose chaotic love story reshapes his journey.
 The narrative impressed the jury with its originality, depth, and fresh voice in the dark comedy and romance genres.